NmVAson/byteboard/README.md

     - [X] Refactor GetTotalDistance to use an accumulator rather than having to keep appending the `totalDistance`
     - [ ] Add tests for randomly generated numbers
     - [ ] Add tests for weird numbers (irrational? imaginary?)

+    *Stuff I Got Wrong*
+   - Ping.Timestamp is in seconds (from comment above Ping.SecondsBetween)
+   - Position.GetDistance exists
+   - Ping.SecondsBetween exists
+   - The extra tests in the TODOs are probably overkill
+   - Forgot to document the first assumption (distance is not in lat/lon)
+   - CalculateDistance belongs on Ping, not Vehicle (similarly to the SecondsBetween method provided)
+   - Unnecessary copying of data into a queue, can use LINQ's Zip
+     - since I'm zipping an array with itself, I want to zip to itself but with an offset of 1 so each element is being aggregated with it's next ping
+     - Queue might be more readable and can totally be convinced to revert

 2. Implement the WarehouseServer.GetMostTraveledSince method in
     WarehouseServer.cs.